lukaskrist/Sentiment_analysis/README.md

 Implemented:
 Get data from reddit

 Get comments tokenized and emoji-less

 Get data for different stocks downloaded and in the right format

+Download all names of stocks

 Not yet implemented:

-Download all names of stocks and seeing if they have positive or negative words associated with them.
+Positive and negative stocks?

 Take the most positive ones and apply

 Compare data from different reddits

 Possible extentions:
 Show data through Microsoft Power BI

 Get data into SQL and make simple changes to it

 Check different social media

 Make automatically update on a server once or twice daily.

 Make sentiment data that actually uses the terminology on these websites.